 Google Keep – Android’s alternative, Google Keep provides a comprehensive way to write to-dos, add reminders and create notes across the day.
 It’s like having a post-it note stack in your pocket.
 Asking your client to start using this as part of their homework compliance can really help them take control and responsibility for their own organisation, especially the digital world we live in today.

 Todoist – Once they’ve made it through the Apple Reminders stage, they might need a resource a little more expansive than just the basic ones.
 Ask them to try the free version of Todoist, having access to such a powerful resource might allow them to get a full understanding of the power of their organisation abilities.

 Keeping Track As a Therapist

-A host of features, including; scheduling homework activities for clients, instant feedback and resources, and so much more, which all help your therapy sessions being more efficient, augment therapy sessions of clients and will help your practice thrive.
+Therachat includes a host of features, including; scheduling homework activities for clients, instant feedback and resources, and so much more, which all help your therapy sessions being more efficient, augment therapy sessions of clients and will help your practice thrive.

 Let us know in the comments what homework applications have worked for you and your clients as you take on homework compliance.

 Help Your Clients Journal & Reduce Their Distress